Enterprise AI Vendor Evaluation: Designing Structured Scorecards

 The scorecard is only as useful as the process used to populate it.
 Several principles make the difference between a scorecard that reflects genuine assessment and one that reflects the scorer's pre-existing preferences.

-Score independently before discussing.
-Each evaluator should complete their scorecard section before the group meets.
+Evaluators who complete their individual scorecard sections before the group meets tend to produce more accurate results than those who score during or after group discussion.
 Group discussion before individual scoring allows dominant voices to anchor the assessment before evidence has been considered.
-Independent scoring followed by structured comparison — and discussion of significant divergences — produces more accurate results.
+Independent scoring followed by structured comparison, including discussion of significant divergences, produces a more accurate collective result.

-Separate evidence review from score assignment.
-The evaluation process should first collect and review the evidence for each criterion: technical documentation, demonstration outputs, reference responses, contract terms.
-Scores should be assigned after evidence review, not during it.
-Scoring during a vendor demonstration conflates presentation quality with platform quality.
+The evaluation process benefits from collecting and reviewing the evidence for each criterion before scores are assigned: technical documentation, demonstration outputs, reference responses, contract terms.
+Scoring during a vendor demonstration tends to conflate presentation quality with platform quality.

-Use references for dimensions that cannot be assessed from vendor materials.
 Support quality, uptime track record, and behaviour during model update events are not assessable from demonstrations or RFP responses.
-They require direct conversation with organisations that have operated the platform in production.
-Reference checks should be structured around the scorecard criteria, not around general satisfaction questions.
+Direct conversation with organisations that have operated the platform in production is the typical approach.
+Reference checks structured around the scorecard criteria, rather than around general satisfaction questions, produce more useful inputs.

-Document the rationale for scores at the extremes.
-Scores at the top or bottom of the range for any criterion should include a brief written rationale.
-This prevents score inflation, supports the decision if challenged, and creates a useful record at contract renewal.
+Scores at the top or bottom of the range for any criterion typically include a brief written rationale.
+This practice prevents score inflation, supports the decision if challenged, and creates a useful record at contract renewal.

 Minimum Thresholds and Disqualifying Gaps